-MOR houses an extensive and awe-inspiring collection of hundreds of thousands of individual fossils, including those of ancient clams, fishes, amphibians, lizards, mammals, and one of the largest collections of North American dinosaurs in the world.
-The museum's paleontology collection includes the largest collections of Tyrannosaurus rex and Triceratops, and many of these fossils are on display in the Siebel Dinosaur Complex, captivating visitors with their immense size and astonishing details.
+MOR houses an extensive and awe-inspiring collection of hundreds of thousands of individual fossils, representing a wide range of species including ancient clams, fishes, amphibians, lizards, mammals, and one of the most significant collections of North American dinosaurs worldwide.
+Notably, the museum is home to the largest collections of Tyrannosaurus rex and Triceratops fossils, many of which are prominently displayed in the Siebel Dinosaur Complex, captivating visitors with their immense size and astonishing details.

 Fossils are the preserved remains, or traces of remains, of ancient animals and plants.
 MOR's paleontologists make the time to help people identify fossils that they have found in and around Montana.

 To have your fossil identified, please send an email to Dr. John Scannella with the following information.

 Due to our paleontologist's schedules, it may take up to four weeks to receive a reply.

 Museum of the Rockies houses one of the largest collections of North American dinosaurs in the world as well as the fossils of mammals and other organisms from Montana and surrounding regions.
 MOR is a repository for federal and state fossils.